-The basic setup to test EVM for the ADRF6518 consisted of an Agilent MXG M5182B Vector Signal Generator used as a signal source and a Agilent DSO7104B oscilloscope used to sample the signal while connected to a computer running Agilent 89600 VSA software to calculate the EVM of the signal.
-The M5182B IQ baseband differential outputs drove the ADRF6518 inputs.
-The I and Q outputs of the ADRF6518 were loaded with 400 Ω differential impedances and connected differentially to two AD8130 differential amplifiers to convert the signals into single-ended signals.
-The single-ended signals were connected to the input channels of the VSA.
+The basic setup to test the EVM for the ADRF6518 consisted of an Agilent MXG N5182B vector signal generator used as a signal source and an Agilent DSO7104B oscilloscope used to sample the signal while connected to a computer running Agilent 89600 vector signal analysis (VSA) software to calculate the EVM of the signal.
+The I and Q outputs of the ADRF6518 were loaded with 400 Ω differential impedances and connected differentially to two AD8130 amplifiers to convert the signals into single-ended signals.
+The single-ended signals were connected to the input channels of the vector signal analyzer.